 Photographing bokeh is a simple process.
 All you have to do is understand a few technical settings and inspire yourself with exciting Christmas ideas.

 Almost anyone with a camera can create bokeh.
-However, the size, shape, and roundness of your bokeh depends on your camera settings.
+However, the size, shape, and roundness of it depend on your camera settings.

 Here are a few things you should know before you start taking photos.

 During your photo shoot, experiment with various distances.
-The closer you are to your subject, the blurrier the bokeh will look.
+The closer you are to your subject, the blurrier the background will look.

-Another factor to keep in mind is the distance between your subject and the bokeh.
+Another factor to keep in mind is the distance between your subject and the Christmas lights.
 Bokeh won’t stand out if it’s close to you or your subject.

 To make this easier to remember, keep this in mind: only you should be standing close to your subject.
 Everything else should be a few metres away.

-Many Christmas bokeh photos are taken in the dark.
+Many Christmas lights shots are taken in the dark.
 Christmas bokeh photography is associated with low light and high ISO numbers.

 Despite the popularity of low light, you don’t have to take photos in the dark to capture beautiful bokeh.